Washington-University/HCPpipelines/README.md

 The `CARET7DIR` variable must provide the path to the directory in which to find the Connectome Workbench `wb_command`.
-As distributed it is set with the assumption that the necessary `wb_command` binary is installed in a `global/binaries/caret7/bin_rh_linux64` directory that is part of the HCPPIPEDIR directory structure.
+As distributed, the `CARET7DIR` is set with the assumption that the necessary `wb_command` binary is installed in the `${HOME}/workbench/bin_linux64` directory.

-It is very likely that you will need to change the value of the CARET7DIR environment variable to indicate the location of your installed version of the `wb_command`.
+It is very likely that you will need to change the value of the `CARET7DIR` environment variable to indicate the location of your installed version of the `wb_command`.

 *Running the Pre-FreeSurfer processing after editing the setup script*